micahchoo/micahchoo.github.io/_notes/Projects/Carpooling Unalone - Karwaan.md

 # Carpooling Unalone - Karwaan

-We explore how communities are formed, why carpooling hasn’t seen commercial success in India yet?
-In doing so, we design a community-based carpooling solution that uses events to bring these communities notes/together.

->Why hasn’t carpooling gained popularity in India?
+# Why hasn’t carpooling gained popularity in India?

-After some secondary research, we extracted some possible answers to this question.
-We looked at many things like:
+We carried out some secondary research to find possible answers to this question.
+We looked at various aspects:

-- What do Potential carpoolers want?
+- What do potential carpoolers want?
 - Who are the kinds of passengers that would potentially pool a ride?
 - What are the incentives for someone to pool a ride?
 - What are some reasons not to?